advian-oss/librealsense-docker/README.md

 ## Docker hub

+Pro tip: add `AUTORUN=1` if you like to live dangerously.

 ### Building

 Run `crate_builds.py` to get list of commands to run to create and push all the tag variants.